Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Julia testing an adjustable mattress.

-Read More: How Can Adjustable Bed Help with Back Pain
+Read More: Best Adjustable Beds and How Can Adjustable Bed Help with Back Pain

 The price of these beds is higher than average, so you’ll want to weigh the benefits against the larger investment.
 Expect maintenance fees, too, because there are moving electrical parts like motors.